 Students receiving aid are required to meet minimum standards of satisfactory academic progress.
-In addition to maintaining the minimum GPA defined for good academic standing, students must complete the hours for which they are funded during the academic year.
-Failure to meet these standards results in the suspension of aid for subsequent semesters until the deficiency is satisfied.
+In addition to maintaining the minimum GPA defined for good academic standing, students must complete their degree within the maximum allowable hours and maintain a satisfactory completion rate.
+Failure to meet these standards results in the suspension of aid for subsequent semesters.

 Students can access personal information regarding financial aid through the SunDial phone system at 480/350-1500 or by accessing ASU Interactive at www.asu.edu/interactive.
-Students can access the following information:
+Students can access the following information: (1) documents still needed to complete a financial aid file;

-- documents still needed to complete a financial aid file; and - 2. award information.
+and (2) award information.